Read online version of the ESM history book “Safeguarding the Euro in Times of Crisis: The Inside Story of the ESM"

 The ESM is established (October 2012)

-The European Stability Mechanism (ESM) was set up in October 2012 as a successor to the EFSF.
+The European Stability Mechanism (ESM) was set up on 8 October 2012 as a successor to the EFSF.
 It is a permanent solution for a problem that arose early in the sovereign debt crisis: the lack of a backstop for euro area countries no longer able to tap the markets.
 The EFSF and ESM remain separate legal entities but share staff, facilities, and operations.
-Together, the EFSF and the ESM had €700 billion in firepower.

 The programmes

-EFSF and ESM disburse total of €254.5 billion (2010 – 2016)
+EFSF and ESM disburse total of €295 billion (2010 – 2018)

-The EFSF and ESM have so far disbursed €254.5 billion to five countries.
-They helped keep the euro together.
-They proved that cash-for-reform programmes work, and that countries that do their financial and structural homework emerge fitter and better equipped to grow.
-These programmes have also eased the debt burden on countries receiving loans, passing on low interest rates, and pushing out the repayment period.
-They testify to the solidarity among euro area countries, and are a telling example of how the crisis has brought Europe closer together.
+The EFSF and ESM have disbursed €295 billion to five countries.
+Both institutions helped preserve the integrity of the euro.
+They proved that a cash-for-reforms approach works, and that countries emerge fitter and more dynamic after economic and structural.
+EFSF/ESM programmes eased the debt burden on beneficiary countries, passing on low interest rates, and pushing out the repayment period.
+They are an expression of solidarity among euro area countries, and a good European cooperation during a crisis.

 EFSF assists three countries: Ireland, Portugal, and Greece (2010 – 2012)

-Spain first to get ESM disbursement (December 2012), Cyprus follows (May 2013)
+Spain first to get ESM disbursement, Cyprus follows

 Spain (December 2012) was the first programme country to receive disbursements from the ESM to recapitalise its ailing banking system.
-Later in May 2013, Cyprus received the first tranche of financial assistance in what became the first fully fledged ESM programme.
+Later, in May 2013, Cyprus received the first tranche of financial assistance in what became the first fully fledged ESM programme.

 Greece gets third assistance programme (August 2015)

-In the middle of 2015, Athens entered a new ESM programme of up to €86 billion.
+In 2015, Athens entered a new ESM programme.
 It was the third programme for the country, and followed months of tense negotiations.
-It is currently the only ESM or EFSF programme that is still active.

 The results